WordPress/gutenberg/packages/keyboard-shortcuts/README.md

 # Keyboard Shortcuts

-Keyboard shortcuts is a generic package that allow registering and modifying shortcuts.
+Keyboard shortcuts is a generic package that allows registering and modifying shortcuts.

 ## Installation